reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 1. Create a yaml file with extension .yml in your chosen repository
-2. Paste the copied yaml code and commit to your repository Edit the YAML
-      Replace "microsoft-IsvExpTools.PowerPlatform-BuildTools." with "".
+2. Paste the copied yaml code and commit to your repository Edit the YAML to remove "microsoft-IsvExpTools.PowerPlatform-BuildTools." with "".

 3. Click on Pipelines from the left navigation and click on "New Pipeline"
 ![Click on Pipeline](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_Pipelines.png)